 Other than the provisions of the Medical Service and Group Accident and Health Insurance programs described above, the College assumes no responsibility for medical or health services to its students.

 Private vocal and instrumental instruction is available during the fall and spring semesters.
 The student may choose between two alternatives: 11 weekly half-hour lessons for $308, or 11 weekly hour lessons for $616.
 A student receiving a College scholarship as part of his or her financial aid package is eligible for assistance in meeting the cost of private music instruction.
-Generally one-half the cost will be covered by an increase in the scholarship, with the remainder covered either by the student and his or her family or through a supplemental loan.
-Eligible students must contact the Office of Financial Aid.
+Eligible students must contact the music department.

 Students may study for a semester or more through approved non-Hamilton programs at other colleges and universities.
 A fee of $1,500 is charged for one semester, or $2,000 for an academic year.
 This fee is in addition to the tuition charged by the off-campus program.